CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2a-Monitoring-using-Azure-Monitor-for-AVD.md

 1. You can check the deployment  by clicking on **Go to resource**.

    ![ws name.](media/2avd15.png)

-## Walkaround to configure session hosts for Azure Monitor:

 1. In Log Analytics Workspace under **Workspace Data Sources** side blade, select **Virtual machines** and click on **AVD-HP01-SH-0** virtual machine.